ffanzhang/vim-airline-stopwatch/README.md

 # vim-airline-stopwatch
-- a vim-airline extension that implements a stopwatch
+- a vim-airline extension that implements a stopwatch.

 # Requirements
 - vim 8.0
 - vim-airline plugin
-- vim compiled with the following features, this means when you type vim --version, the following features will show up
+- vim compiled with the following features, this means when you type vim --version, the following features will show up.
     - +reltime
     - +timers